justicephysics/humanos2.0/the-poverty-sticker.md

 If you are reading this, you are part of the 99.99 %.
 You have worn a sticker—either "POOR" or "SUCCESSFUL"—for most of your life.
 You have been told that the sticker is permanent, that it defines you, that you must live within its constraints.

-The Virtual Nalanda is an invitation to imagine differently.
+The Justice Physics Nalanda is an invitation to imagine differently.

 - **Imagine an infant without a sticker.** Just a human being, 99.99 % rich, with a lifetime ahead.
 - **Imagine a civilization that does not manufacture scarcity.** Where the 10 scarcities are reversed not by charity, but by constitutional enforcement of the UTI threshold (1.80).